tamouse/swaacbook/learning/intro/README.md

 I've been finding things around the 'net that can greatly help people new to programming, new to web development, new to Rails, and so on.

+There are tons of self-directed (auto-didactic) sources.
+Here's a few I'd recommend